– the devil is in the details

 Recently, we had a prospective client of ours almost choose a merchant cash advance over our working capital line of credit despite it being nearly twice as expensive.
 Given that we spend a good portion of our time trying to help growing businesses avoid MCA, you can imagine this caused quite a bit of consternation among our team.
 After digging deeper, we learned that the borrower nearly took the MCA because it was easier to understand, even while knowing it was much more expensive.

 As I started to explain to my team why our line of credit offer was “soooo much better,” I embarrassingly found myself talking in circles and thinking, in the words of Albert Einstein, “If you can’t explain it simply, you don’t understand it well enough.”
 And, if I couldn’t understand, how could my customer?
-So, I went back to the drawing board to once-and-for-all devise the simple explanation of what I knew to be true.
+So, I went back to the drawing board to devise once-and-for-all the simple explanation of what I knew to be true.

-How are funds deployed?
+How are the funds deployed?